-23. ANTI-ASSIGNMENT/SUBCONTRACTING - Contractor acknowledges that it was selected by the State to perform the services required hereunder based, in part, upon Contractor’s special skills and expertise.
+22. ANTI-ASSIGNMENT/SUBCONTRACTING - Contractor acknowledges that it was selected by the State to perform the services required hereunder based, in part, upon Contractor’s special skills and expertise.
 Contractor shall not assign, subcontract, or otherwise transfer this agreement, in whole or in part, without the prior written consent of the State, which the State may, in its sole discretion, approve or deny without reason.
 Any attempted assignment or transfer of its obligations without such consent shall be null and void.
 No such approval by the State of any subcontract shall be deemed in any way to provide for the incurrence of any obligation of the State in addition to the total fixed price agreed upon in this agreement.
 Subcontracts shall be subject to the terms and conditions of this agreement and to any conditions of approval that the State may deem necessary.
 Subject to the foregoing, this agreement shall be binding upon the respective successors and assigns of the parties.

-24. ANTITRUST - By entering into a contract, Contractor conveys, sells, assigns, and transfers to the MSVA all rights, titles, and interest it may now have, or hereafter acquire, under the antitrust laws of the United States and the State that relate to the particular goods or services purchased or acquired by the MSVA under said contract.
+23. ANTITRUST - By entering into a contract, Contractor conveys, sells, assigns, and transfers to the MSVA all rights, titles, and interest it may now have, or hereafter acquire, under the antitrust laws of the United States and the State that relate to the particular goods4 or services purchased or acquired by the MSVA under said contract.

-25. APPROVAL - It is understood that this contract requires approval by the Public Procurement Review Board.
+24. APPROVAL - It is understood that this contract requires approval by the Public Procurement Review Board.
 If this contract is not approved, it is void and no payment shall be made hereunder.